 Theresa Breuer is a dynamo, she took the reins at her family estate in 2004 aged 18, when her father passed away.
 She has continued to build on his legacy for quality converting their vineyards – some of the top crus in the Rheingau – to organics.
 I caught up with Theresa to discuss recent developments at the estate, and the eagerly anticipated 2019 vintage releases.

-While for many of us the past year has meant a change of rhythm, for winemakers the seasons and the work in the vineyard continues as normal.
+While for many of us the past year has meant a change of rhythm, for winemakers the seasons and the work in the vineyard continued as normal.
 Theresa Breuer and her team have used this year, when she couldn’t do her usual travelling, to focus a bit more at home.
 She explained that they have been reconfigured their winery in Rudesheim to give more bottle storage and make the layout more efficient.
 But more exciting still, they’ve working with new vineyards around the village of Lorch.
 Theresa explained the background:

 “Lorch is the furthest village in the area, 16km from Rudesheim, more Mittelrhein than Rheingau.
 It’s on it’s own, a little fairy-tale area with castles.
 Everything is remote and calm, but that focusses you when you’re there.
 We took over 7.5ha of vineyards in 2019, from a family where the next generation didn’t want to continue winemaking.
 It’s a once in a generation opportunity [to purchase new vineyards] so you say yes!

-“So we’re adding a unique Riesling to our portfolio from the same soils, but its own area.
+“So we’re adding a unique Riesling to our portfolio, from the same soils, but its own area.
 As we get to know the area we’re already changing a bit the picking time, what we vinify in… It’s a cool time, not everything is set into a frame already, we can be different with things”.

 A sense of place